Skip to main content

 Request Information

-Why minor in biomedical engineering minor?
+Why minor in Biomedical Engineering?

 From amazing medical technology featured in sci-fi movies, to the futuristic-like devices in today's most advanced hospitals, it will take experts that can fuse engineering and medicine to imagine tomorrow's innovations.
 Biomedical engineers create life-saving devices that can: